XRPLF/xrpl-dev-portal/content/concepts/tokens/rippling.md

+---
+html: rippling.html
+parent: tokens.html
+blurb: _Rippling__ occurs when more than one trust line is adjusted to make a payment.
+labels:
+  - Tokens
+---
 # Rippling

-In the XRP Ledger, "rippling" describes a process of atomic net settlement between multiple connected parties who have [trust lines](../transactions/trust-lines-and-issuing.md) for the same token.
+In the XRP Ledger, "rippling" describes a process of atomic net settlement between multiple connected parties who have [trust lines](trust-lines-and-issuing.html) for the same token.
 Rippling is essential, because it allows users who hold tokens to send those to each other with the issuer as a passive intermediary.
 In a sense, rippling is like a passive, two-way exchange order with no limit and a 1:1 exchange rate for two tokens with the same currency code but different issuers.

 <!-- [exchange order](../server/offers.md) -->

-Rippling only occurs along the [paths](paths.md) of a payment.
-[Direct XRP-to-XRP payments](../transactions/payments/direct-xrp-payments.md) do not involve rippling.
+Rippling only occurs along the [paths](paths.html) of a payment.
+[Direct XRP-to-XRP payments](direct-xrp-payments.html) do not involve rippling.

 For non-issuing accounts, rippling can be undesirable because it lets other users shift obligations between tokens with the same currency code but different issuers.
 The [No Ripple Flag](#the-no-ripple-flag) disables rippling by default when others open trust lines to your account, unless you enable rippling by default using the [Default Ripple flag](#the-default-ripple-flag).